Card Class 2:

 Tape the number to the right side of the V-fold with

 removable tape.
-Adjust the placement, making sure the number is
+Adjust the number's placement, making sure it is

 hidden inside the card when it is closed.
 Glue the number in